 If you want a large, crisp, dense, juicy, sweet, vinous, aromatic very late apple the Hauer Pippin is the tree to plant.
 The Hauer Pippin is one of last apples to leave the orchard, a trait that earned it the nickname “Christmas Apple” in its heyday a hundred years ago.
 Hauer Pippin is thought to be a hybrid of a famous English apple, the Cox Orange Pippin, and a Yellow Bellflower since both varieties were growing nearby where the original seedling was discovered in Santa Cruz in 1890's.
 Green with an orange blush and white spots.
 Great multi-purpose apple, best as a dessert apple, keeps flavor and shape when cooked also juicy with sharpness for well balanced cider.
 Many customers have noted resistants to coddling moth and scab.

-Almost all of our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
+||Certified Organic: Our apple trees (exception noted) and few other select fruit trees and berries grown by Trees of Antiquity are USDA Organic, certified by California Certified Organic Farmers (CCOF).
 Our growing methods restore, maintain and enhance ecological harmony by avoiding the use of synthetic fertilizers, pesticides and genetic modification (GMO).

-Growing Considerations for Hauer Pippin apple tree
+Growing Considerations for Hauer Pippin California 1890's

-Ripens: Very Late
+Harvest Period: Very Late

-Rootstock: Semi-dwarf MM 111
+Rootstock: MM 111 (Semi-dwarf)

 *As noted by University of California Scientists and other qualified professionals the most successful trees often have caliper from 1/2" to 5/8" and usually establish faster than smaller and larger planting stock.

 Our fruit trees and berries are delivered to you bareroot during their winter dormancy from January through May depending on USDA zone.
 Trees are shipped with your invoice and helpful planting directions